geoffroypeeters/deeplearning-101-audiomir_book/task_coverdetection.md

 - The story starts with Ellis et al. {cite}`DBLP:conf/icassp/EllisP07` who proposed to compute $d(q,r_i)$ as the <mark>cross-correlation between processed Chroma/PCP features</mark> of $q$ and $r_i$.
 - Later on, Serra et al. {cite}`DBLP:conf/icassp/SerraG08` proposed to improve the features (Harmonic-PCP) and the comparison algorithm (<mark>DTW, Dynamic Time Warping</mark>).
 This has lead to the standard approach for years.
-However, calculating the DTW between all the pairs of tracks is **costly**.
+However, computing the DTW for every pair of tracks is **computationally expensive**.
 - To reduce the cost, $d$ should simplified to a simple Euclidean distance between <mark>trained features/embedding</mark> extracted from $q$ and $r_i$.
 Such an approach have been tested in the linear case (using 2D-DFT, PCA, ..) by {cite}`DBLP:conf/ismir/HumphreyNB13`.
 However, the results were largely below those of Serra.